 While in his third year of university, Shane met Katie Walsh, and his life was turned upside down forever.
 They got engaged on Christmas Eve 2007, and married on August 31, 2008.
 They bought their first house that October.

 They are extremely happy.
 So happy in fact that they have decided to expand their family.
-Barkley the Cavalier King Charles Spaniel entered their family in December of 2008, and a baby girl appeared in Katie’s belly in May of 2009.
-The amazing and talented Annie Walsh-Smith was born on February 13, 2010; the happy and energetic Liam Walsh-Smith was born on June 19, 2012; and the tiny Nella Walsh-Smith arrived on her due date in June 2014; and the tiny Molly Walsh-Smith was born in March 2016.
+Barkley the Cavalier King Charles Spaniel entered their family in December of 2008 (and sadly passed away in November of 2014).
+The amazing and talented Annie Walsh-Smith was born in February 2010; the happy and energetic Liam Walsh-Smith was born in June 2012; the blonde whirlwind Nella Walsh-Smith arrived on her due date in June 2014; and the tiny Molly Walsh-Smith was born in March 2016.

 Becoming a parent was the best thing he ever did… even better than The Lesser Evil.

 About this website

 Not only does this website contain links to info pages about all of Shane’s various publishing endeavours (primarily graphic novels at this stage), but also contains a blog a page collating quotes from reviews of his work, and a shop from which you can buy all his published work, as well as a page that allows you to sign up for his monthly newsletter, Shane-Mail.